U.S. Military Telegraph Corps: Special status of the corps

 Although the U.S. Military Telegraph Corps played a prominent role in transmitting messages to and from commanders in the battlefield, it functioned independently from military control.
-As mentioned above, the U.S. Military Telegraph Corps employed civilian operators out on the battlefield and in the War Department.
+The Corps employed civilian operators out on the battlefield and in the War Department.
 Only supervisory personnel were granted military commissions from the Quartermaster Department in order to distribute funds and property.
 All of the orders the telegraph operators received came directly from the Secretary of War.
 Also, because there was no government telegraph organization before the Civil War, there was no appropriation of funds by Congress to pay for the expenses of erecting poles, running cables, or the salaries of operators.
 As a result, the first six months that the U.S. Military Telegraph Corps was in operation Edward S. Sanford, president of the American Telegraph Company, paid for all these expenses.
 He was later reimbursed by Congress for his generosity.